many careers, Shelley’s started from her interests; her interest in

 psychological issues and how they influence joy and engagement in

-enjoys spending time with her life partner of two decades, Jeff.
+enjoys spending time with her life partner of three decades, Jeff.

 They can be frequently found spending time with their horses,